NOAA-GFDL/MDTF-diagnostics/README.md

 This document provides basic directions for downloading, installing and running a test of the MDTF framework using sample model data.
 See the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for all other information.
 The MDTF package has been tested on UNIX/LINUX, Mac OS, and Windows Subsystem for Linux.

-Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.
+Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in Section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.

 ### Summary of steps for running the package

-**Summary of steps for installing the framework**
+You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (Section 1).
+Afterwards, we describe how to install necessary Conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
+Consult the [Getting started](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) in the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for how to run the framework on your own data and configure general settings.

 You will need to download the source code, digested observational data, and sample model data (section 1).
 Afterwards, we describe how to install software dependencies using the `conda <https://docs.conda.io/en/latest/>`__ package manager (sections 2 and 3) and run the framework on sample model data (sections 4 and 5).

 ### 1.1 Obtaining the code

-The official repo for the MDTF code is hosted at the NOAA-GFDL [GitHub account](https://github.com/NOAA-GFDL/MDTF-diagnostics).
-We recommend that end users download and test the [latest official release](https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.2).
+The official repo for the MDTF code is hosted at the GFDL [GitHub account](https://github.com/NOAA-GFDL/MDTF-diagnostics).
+We recommend that end users download and test the [latest official release](https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.1).

 To install the MDTF package on a local machine, create a directory named `mdtf` and unzip the code downloaded from the [release page](https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.2) there.
 This will create a directory titled `MDTF-diagnostics-3.0-beta.2` containing the files listed on the GitHub page.
 Below we refer to this MDTF-diagnostics directory as `$CODE_ROOT`.
 It contains the following subdirectories: